GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $7,410 , 3 lbs.
 Longsword
 This altyprium sword is somewhat light for its design, and features a small strange curve on the last few inches of the blade.
 It is one of the most comfortable swords to swing by most skilled swordsmen. *A critical hit with this weapon also inflicts the effect of an electric attack*.
 If name is known, *user gains a +1 bonus to attacks with it.
-Additionally, anytime they peform a critical hit with any melee attack or slam a foe- they may use their reaction to also inflict an electric attack.
+Additionally, anytime they perform a critical hit with any melee attack or slam a foe- they may use their reaction to also inflict an electric attack.
 This may occur even if the sword is sheathed*.

 **Zenetessore** (*unique*)
 $8,650 , 8.75 lbs.